BretFisher/dogvscat/README.md

 ### Step 3: Enable Docker Engine Metrics

-`./enable-monitoring.sh` simply overwrite `/etc/docker/daemon.json` (we assume it doesn't exist) with two options to enabling the metrics endpoint, which will help Prometheus with more metrics.
+`./enable-monitoring.sh` simply overwrite `/etc/docker/daemon.json` (we assume it doesn't exist) with two options to enabling the metrics endpoint, which will help Prometheus with more metrics later.
 ```json
 {
   "metrics-addr" : "0.0.0.0:9323",